 Sleep is precious.
-You know this all too well if you’re a parent with little ones!
-As parents we do everything we can to help our children fall asleep, stay asleep, get good quality sleep and most importantly that they sleeping safely.
-Whether you are first time mom with a newborn or a mom of a 3 year old with every excuse in the book as to why he can’t go to sleep, here’s a few simple sleep tips that have helped our family create healthy sleep habits in our kids.
+You know this all too well if you are a parent with little ones.
+As parents we do everything we can to help our children fall asleep, stay asleep, get good quality sleep and ensure that they sleeping safely.
+Whether you are a first time mom with a newborn or a mom of a 3-year-old with every excuse in the book as to why he can’t go to sleep, these simple sleep tips can help your family create healthy sleep habits for your kids.

-Children thrive with structure in their life.
-Establishing a simple bedtime routine from an early age helps your baby learns to recognize when it’s time to wind down and sleep for the night.
-There is something comforting about having the same, expected routine every night.
-You can keep it simple or involved as you prefer.
-For my infants I would dress them in pajamas, nurse, read a book, sing a song while cuddling and then lay them down for the night in their zippered swaddler.
-As my son grew older we replaced nursing with eating a nutritious and filling bed snack such as oatmeal or banana and glass of milk to keep him full until morning.
-Be clear and firm about what is allowed and not allowed at bedtime.
+Children thrive with structure in their lives.
+Establishing a simple bedtime routine from an early age helps your baby learn to recognize when it’s time to wind down and sleep for the night.
+There is something comforting about having the same expected routine every night.
+You can keep it simple or make it as involved as you prefer.
+For my infants I would dress them in pajamas, nurse them, read a book, sing a song while cuddling them, and then lay them down for the night in their zippered swaddler.
+As my son grew older we replaced nursing with eating a nutritious bedtime snack such as oatmeal, a banana and glass of milk to keep him full until morning.
+It’s important to be clear and firm about what is allowed and not allowed at bedtime.
 My son knows that we read only 2 books and then we sing a few songs.
 After we say goodnight getting out of bed is not allowed.
-Having the same routine helps him know what’s expected, and that he can’t get away with multiple excuses for new things every night for the sake of delaying bedtime.
+Having the same routine helps him know what’s expected, and that he can’t get away with multiple requests for new things every night for the sake of delaying bedtime.

 2. Create a Safe Environment

 I can’t emphasize enough how important it is to ensure your children are sleeping safely.
 This checklist from Secure Beginnings is a great place to start in creating a safe sleeping area for your children by taking precautions to help reduce the risk of SIDS.